rotki/rotki/docs/usage_guide.rst

 Sign-in
 =========

-If you already have an account just write the name and the password at the sign in prompt.
+If you already have a local rotki account just write the name and the password at the sign in prompt.
+Note that this is not the online account you create at `rotki.com <https://rotki.com/>`__ to buy a premium subscription.

 .. _set-up-rotki-premium: